-Above all, heartbeats, weather one-week electrical forecasts, influx in our neurons, the growth of a tumor, or a rumor - all and more have been translated into equations to be understood and predicted.
+Above all, heartbeats, one-week weather forecasts, electrical influx in our neurons, the growth of a tumor, or a rumor - all and more have been translated into equations to be understood and predicted.
 The mathematical science is thus proud to participate, in harmony with other sciences, to some of the great technological adventures of our time, as with the algorithms that feed the artificial heart developed by our fellow Alain Carpentier, those that coordinate the electric supply of intelligent grids, or even analyzing measures taken by gravitational wave detectors.
-Disciplines ever, at the image of what we observe in our Academies, and in our world.
+Disciplines widely blend together, now more than ever, at the image of what we observe in our Academies, and in our world.